-MTAS was asked whether the city by private act can permit non-resident property owners to vote in city elections.
+You have the following question: Can the city by private act permit non-resident property owners to vote in city elections?

 Beginning in 1953, Article XI, § 11, of the Tennessee Constitution, prohibits the incorporation of cities under private act charters.
 However, Article XI, § 9 did not disturb the status of private act cities incorporated up to that time.
 Those cities retain their private act charters, and those charters can still be amended by private acts.
 Your City was incorporated after 1953 under the general law charter, specifically the general law mayor-aldermanic charter found in Tennessee Code Annotated, § 6 -1-101 et seq.
 General law charters generally cannot be amended by private act, although one case suggests that a general law charter can be “supplemented” by a private act.
 However, even if that is true, that case does not apply to non-resident property owner voting rights.